folio-org/okapi/doc/security.md

 3.6: The login module receives the request:
  * It sees it has a username and password.
 It needs to look them up in the db.
- * It creates a request
+ * It creates a request:
      * GET http://folio.org/okapi/db/users/joe/passwd
      * X-Okapi-Tenant: ourlib
      * X-Okapi-Token: xx-unknown-ourlib-login-xx

-3.7: Okapi receives the request, and processes it much like in 2.12
+3.7: Okapi receives the request, and processes it much like in 2.12 above:
  * It checks that we know about tenant "ourlib".
  * It builds a list of modules that serve /db/users/, and that are enabled for "ourlib".